tlolkema/scrum-board/README.md

 ## Features

 - **3 Column Layout**: To Do, In Progress, and Done columns
-- **Real-time Collaboration**: Multiple users can work simultaneously with WebSocket updates
+- **Automatic Syncing**: Board state syncs every 30 seconds, with immediate updates for your own changes
 - **Ticket Management**: Create, edit, and delete tickets with full details
 - **Persistent Storage**: All data is stored in Vercel Blob storage
 - **REST API**: Access tickets via `/api/tickets/` endpoints